 Commands

 Commands represent actions or operations that change the state of the system.
-They encapsulate the intent to perform a specific task, often containing data necessary for the action, and are (typically) processed by command handlers to ensure business rules and invariants are upheld.
+They encapsulate the intent to perform a specific task, containing the data necessary for the action, and are processed by command handlers to ensure business rules and invariants are upheld.

 Defining Commands